rafek1241/Patronage-17-java/README.md

 ## Introduction

 This is an application for rent movies.
-We can manipulate objects in following way:

-* Display any objects (1 or all)
-* Add objects to list (1 or all)
-* Remove object from list (1)
-* Update any objects existing in list
+We can make a list of movies and create users which will be rent this movies.

 ## Structure of project
 ```